The local secrets of Tel Aviv Port

 As one of the most popular sites to see in all of Tel Aviv, the city’s port is a great place to visit for anyone looking for a cool experience in the seaside.
 With numerous activities and attractions in a relatively small space, there really is something for everyone here, as the port offers great shopping options, high-quality restaurants, parties, concerts, tours, and much more, but even if you just sit around here and watch the sunset, we assure you: you won’t regret visiting the Tel Aviv Port.

-The Tel Aviv Port, located just south of Tel Baruch Beach and north of the popular Hilton Beach, is one of the best sites to visit in Tel Aviv, with a multitude of great things to do, a vibrant atmosphere, and of course, stunning sea views.
-Here is everything you should know about visiting the great Port of Tel Aviv.
+The Tel Aviv Port, located just south of Tel Baruch Beach and north of the popular Hilton Beach, is one of the best sites to visit in Tel Aviv, with a multitude of great things to do, hip atmosphere, and of course, stunning sea views.
+But since it’s one of the busiest places in Tel Aviv and in Israel, you need to plan your trip carefully and prepare in advance to choose the most interesting spots at the port.
+Here, we have summed up the best recommendations from our own experiences in TLV port:

 The Story of Tel Aviv Port